 Click Choose file to select a PDF document to compress.
 Then wait for the file to compress, and save the compressed file to Windows by clicking Download File Now.
 The website page will tell you what the new file size is as below.

-So now you can compress PDFs in Windows 10 with the 4dots Free PDF Compressor software or from the Smallpdf website.
+So now you can compress PDFs in Windows 10 with the 4dots Free PDF Compressor software or by using the Smallpdf website.
 Both can considerably reduce PDF document sizes, which might be a good way to free up some storage space on the hard disk and make sending documents via email simpler and quicker.